gbroder24/body-and-mind/README.md

 ### Signup Page

 Located underneath the header is an image of a woman relaxing and in a calm state to keep with the theme and flow of the website.
 Directly below this is a form for the user to book a session, to provide their details and send the client a message or a query.
-The user can also opt in to a news letter.
+The user can also opt in to a newsletter.
 The signup form is user friendly and also has a hover effect when the cursor hovers over the input text areas, submit and clear buttons to attract the user to enter their details, submit their details or clear them.

 ![signup-image](assets/documentation/features/signup-image.PNG)